High School Equivalency [HSE]

 • Each test has an option to take a shorter, inexpensive "readiness" assessment to see if you're likely to pass the actual test.

-If you think that a High School Equivalency test is a good option for you, we recommend several steps:
+If you think that High School Equivalency is a good option for you, we recommend several steps:

 2. Talk to the program staff - counselors, administrators, and teachers.
 We can offer you suggestions, guidance, and instruction for your HSE journey.
 We may also recommend pre-HSE/ABE classes if your test scores suggest that you might need a little extra help with some basic skills.